 |Hispanic or Latino||3,937|

-Americans aren’t the only ones with an interest in Economics.
+Students from other countries are interested in Economics, too.
 About 19.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea